Gorgan10/React-Quiz-App/README.md

 ## Project Goal

 The goal of this project was to enhance my skills in React and modern web development practices.
 Through building the Quiz App, I aimed to deepen my understanding of state management with Redux, improve my proficiency with React Router, and practice making efficient API requests with Axios.
+Implementing features like auto-login and auto-logout provided a smoother user experience.
 This project is a learning endeavor to become more adept at developing comprehensive web applications.
 I have successfully completed the training and am now confident in my ability to use this technology.